grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 Set to `true` to execute the CSRF check even if the login cookie is not in a request (default `false`).

-### disable_frontend_sandbox_for_plugins
+### enable_frontend_sandbox_for_plugins

-Comma-separated list of plugins ids that won't be loaded inside the frontend sandbox.
-It is recommended to only use this option for plugins that are known to have problems running inside the frontend sandbox.
+Comma-separated list of plugins ids that will be loaded inside the frontend sandbox.

 ## [snapshots]